systematic-magic/AgingPubMed/research_papers_word_doc.rst

 1. Spelling
 -----------

 1.1.
-Review spelling errors presented by spelling checker and correct where necessary.
+Check for spelling errors presented by spelling checker.

  - These are indicated by red, wavy underlining.